Implementing A Terraform Provider

 - When the API

-instead of returning the error.
+Read-method returns an error, we set the ID to""and returnnilinstead of returning the error.
 This allows this resource to be deleted from the Terraform state when Terraform refreshes its state.- The function doesn’t set the resource’s ID, since this was already set when the resource was created.

-We reuse the same API Read
+We reuse the same API Read-method as for the data-source

 // github.com/stefaanc/terraform-provider-abc/api/xyz.go